First posted May 2013

 Recent Publications of Interest

 ENDS, including e-cigarettes, have generated increasing interest among academic and government researchers and many publications are available.
-Three recent articles of interest are:
+Reports of interest include:

 Allen J.G., Flanigan S.S., LeBlanc M., Vallarino J., MacNaughton P., Stewart J.H. and Christiani D.C.
 Flavoring chemicals in e-cigarettes: diacetyl, 2,3-pentanedione, and acetoin in a sample of 51 products, including fruit-, candy-, and cocktail-flavored e-cigarettes.
 Environmental Health Perspectives.
 124, 733.
 2016.